Homemade Turkey Tetrazzini

 Homemade Turkey Tetrazzini is the perfect recipe for Thanksgiving leftovers with chunks of turkey, peas, mushrooms, and a rich cream sauce.
-So easy and delicious that my family expects it every year after the holiday!!
+It’s so easy and delicious that my family expects it every year after the holiday!!

-Years ago, I tried this Turkey Leftover Recipe on a whim and it was so well-loved by the family that it’s now a post-Thanksgiving tradition!
+Years ago, while looking for Turkey Leftover Recipes, I tried this Turkey Casserole on a whim.
+It was so well-loved by the family that it’s now a post-Thanksgiving tradition!